cocos/cocos-docs/en/publish/publish-xiaomi-quick-games.md

   This option is optional.<br>
   If set, the start scene and its related dependent resources are built into the built-in Asset Bundle — [start-scene](../asset-manager/bundle.md#the-built-in-asset-bundle) to speed up the resource loading of the start scene.
 Please refer to the [Start Scene Loading](publish-wechatgame.md#speed-up-the-loading-of-the-start-scene) for details.

 - **App Package Name**: the format of the **App Package Name** is `com.yourcompany.projectname`.
 This option is required and will be filled in according to the developer's needs.

-  > **Note**: Starting from the platform version number **1062**, Xiaomi Quick Game needs to use the official **App Package Name**, otherwise the error of `Data loading exception, please click retry` will be reported during debugging.
+  > **Note**: starting from the platform version number **1062**, Xiaomi Quick Game needs to use the official **App Package Name**, otherwise the error of `Data loading exception, please click retry` will be reported during debugging.
 You can refer to the [Xiaomi Quick Game App Package Name Application](https://forum.cocos.org/t/topic/81887) documentation for details.

 - **App Name**